jlrickert/zet/docs/287/README.md

 - Add `resume` to HOOK in `/etc/mkinitcpio.conf`
 - Add `resume=PARTUUID=XXXX` to boot entries

+## Keyboard

+Since I general don't have my nice [keyboard](../290) connected when using my labtop I need to swap caps lock and escape.

 ## Notes

 - `edk2-shell` might insight into how to add windows to the list of boot entries.